CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 #### (i) Stair enclosures.

-##### (1) Interior stairs shall be enclosed with construction complying with the requirements of [table 3-4](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%203/Occupancy%20and%20Construction%20Classification/§27-271 Classification Table) except that:
+##### (1) Interior stairs shall be enclosed with construction complying with the requirements of [table 3-4](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%203/Occupancy%20and%20Construction%20Classification#§27-271-classification-table) except that:

 (a) In buildings three stories or less in height excluding those classified in occupancy group J-1 or J-2 combustible construction group II, the enclosing construction may have a one hour fire resistant rating.

-(b) Stairs in buildings or spaces classified in occupancy group J-3 and not more than three stories in height, need not be enclosed except as otherwise required in subdivision (a) of [section 27-341](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%205/Fire%20Protection%20Construction%20Requirements/§27-341 Fire Separations) of article five of subchapter five of this chapter.
+(b) Stairs in buildings or spaces classified in occupancy group J-3 and not more than three stories in height, need not be enclosed except as otherwise required in subdivision (a) of [section 27-341](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%205/Fire%20Protection%20Construction%20Requirements#§27-341-fire-separations) of article five of subchapter five of this chapter.
 Stairs may have open risers in one family dwellings and group homes.

 (c) Unenclosed stairs in buildings classified in assembly occupancy group F may be permitted as provided in subchapter eight of this chapter.